Demand Forecasting in Logistics: Methods, Process & Accuracy

 Logistics companies consistently face a handful of forecasting challenges:

 - Change management.
-Getting operations teams to trust and use forecasts requires cultural shift, not just better math.
+Getting operations teams to trust and use forecasts requires a cultural shift, not just better math.

 Best Demand Forecasting Solutions for Logistics in 2026